packet-labs/ContainerLinuxOnBareMetal/Lab10.md

 The simulation will trigger a reboot and use the `~/ignition.json` in your lab home directory.

-Let's get started by making a simple Container Linux config file.
+Let's get started by making a simple Container Linux config file which will create a file at the root of the filesystem.
 Open `~/hello.yaml` with your favorite editor:

 ```yaml
 storage: